-Don't Move: ninjas, failure, ludonarrative dissonance and player investment manipulation.
+Don't Move is an experimental puzzle platformer with a focus on ludonarrative dissonance and player investment manipulation.
 Don't Move starts simply: move left or right.
 But as you try -- and as you fail -- to move, you unlock more of the game's mechanisms.
 With each new element comes new challenges and more rewards!
-Don't Move is free for Windows, Mac, Linux, and Flash.
-If you like it please consider buying it for Android at steverichey.com/dontmove
+Available for Windows, Mac, Linux, iOS, and Android.

 Don't Move will be available on Desura starting November 22, 2013 with new features including save game support, gamepads, and more.
 Read on for more information!